 Most Popular Thanksgiving Recipes

-From turkey to pumpkin pie, the most popular Thanksgiving menu items can be found here.
-These dishes will make your festive Thanksgiving dinner feel just like when Grandma hosted the holidays!
+From turkey to pumpkin pie, the most popular Thanksgiving menu items can be found right here.
+Throw a legendary get-together by adding them to your holiday spread.

 Whether you're a pro at hosting Thanksgiving dinner and holiday parties or giving it a try for the first time this year, you're sure to find my ultimate guide to planning Thanksgiving a help!
 Don't forget to safely thaw your holiday turkey early, too!